Muna-Elmetwally/Forensic_ling/README.md

 Start the Mock Server: In a new terminal window, start the json-server to serve the mock API: bash
 Copy code
+npm install -g json-server
-json-server --watch db.json --port 3001
+json-server --watch db.json --port 3000
+to start it:
+json-server --watch db.json
 Run the Application: In the original terminal window, start the React application: bash
 Copy code
 npm start
 Access the Application: Open your browser and navigate to http://localhost:3000 (incase it's without deployment).

 ## 4. Project Structure

 The project follows a modular structure to facilitate maintainability: puplic/: index.html src/: Contains all source files.